South Yuba Rim Hazardous Fuels Reduction Project

 Milestones

-• Phase 1 community planning completed — ~7,320 acres assessed and prioritized for treatment.
+• Phase 1 FEMA-funded planning completed — ~7,320 acres assessed, CalVTP environmental review approved May 2025.

 Photo Gallery